Liuwwhh/WorldArena/assets/README_submission.md

-# WorldArena Evaluation and Submission Guide
+# WorldArena Evaluation and Submission Guideline

 This document outlines the procedure for evaluating your model on the WorldArena benchmark and submitting your results for the official leaderboard.